“Make a sound, put it in rhythm, and stay out of the way.”

 Gregg Kallor is a composer and pianist whose music fuses the classical and jazz traditions he loves into a new, deeply personal language.
 Opera News calls Kallor "a rising star in the music world" with "a singular compositional voice."
 The New York Times writes: "At home in both jazz and classical forms, [Kallor] writes music of unaffected emotional directness.
 Leavened with flashes of oddball humor, his works succeed in drawing in the listener - not as consumer or worshipful celebrant, but in a spirit of easygoing camaraderie."
 In 2018, Kallor was named the Classical Recording Foundation's Composer of the Year for the second consecutive year.

 Kallor's solo recording, A Single Noon, is a musical tableau of life in New York City that evokes moments of caffeinated bliss, embarrassing subway mishaps, and the buzzing energy of a city driven by dynamic, thoughtful, talented, and slightly crazy people.
-Fred Hersch calls A Single Noon "the work of an extraordinary pianist, a composer of great distinction and a true conceptualist...
+Pianist/composer Fred Hersch calls A Single Noon "the work of an extraordinary pianist, a composer of great distinction and a true conceptualist...
 This ambitious and unique suite takes us somewhere that is very deeply heartfelt and dazzlingly executed.
 This is 21st-century music that has clearly absorbed the past and looks to a bright and borderless musical future."
-Kallor premiered A Single Noon at Carnegie Hall in 2011.

 The Abby Whiteside Foundation presented Kallor's Carnegie Hall debut in Weill Recital Hall in 2007.
 Harris Goldsmith wrote: "It took but a few impeccably shaped phrases to make it plain that Kallor is a formidably well-trained technician and a master of stylish proportion as well...
 This superb recital debut truly established a new, important voice in our musical annals."